 Plant and equipment is stated at historical cost less accumulated depreciation and impairment.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.

-Depreciation is calculated on a diminishing value and straight-line basis to write off the net cost of each item of property, plant and equipment over their expected useful lives as follows:
+Depreciation is calculated on a straight-line basis to write off the net cost of each item of property, plant and equipment over their expected useful lives as follows: